chinmaygarg13/Polls_for_NearbyDevices/README.md

 This project was developed in 2 parts:

 - 1st part was developed using Nearby Connections API of older version and requires internet connection.
-This part is now redundant and not required.
-So can be deleted.
+This part is now **redundant** and not required.
+So **can be deleted**.
+I have just left it so that you can observe the differences, if you wish.
 This part includes:
     * `first_page_activity.java`
     * `start_poll_activity.java`